cleira0501/Data-Science-25Sp/data-science-curriculum-build/challenges/c05-antibiotics-assignment.md

 > How do the three antibiotics vary in their effectiveness against
 > bacteria of different genera and Gram stain?

+*Observations* - What is your response to the question above?
+-*penicillin*: We can see that in the bar plot with penicillin isolated, if we make MIC value 1 the bases of comparison, all bacteria gram type negative has higher MIC values while all bacteria gram type positive has lower MIC values.
+This tells me that bacteria gram type negative is more resistant to *penicillin* than type positive. -*streptomycin*: For streptomycin, I’d say there isn’t a very obvious relationship between Gram type and MIC values.
+However, I did notice that Gram-negative bacteria tend to have more stable MIC values, mostly fluctuating around 1, while Gram-positive bacteria show greater variation.
+This suggests that streptomycin might generally be more effective against Gram-negative bacteria, though the trend isn’t entirely clear.
+-*neomycin*: If we once again make MIC value 1 our basis of comparison, we can see that neomycin is generally effective across the board (with a couple of exceptions) especially in the staphyloccocus group.
+I also don’t see much correlation between the gram type and the MIC values.

-*Observations* - What is your response to the question above? - (Write your response here) - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - (Write your response here) - Why? - (Write your response here)
+- Which of your visuals above (1 through 5) is **most effective** at helping to answer this question?
+  - 3 4 and 5 where I isolated the three different antibiotic tested in plotting.
+- Why?
+  - It is easier to see the relationship between gram types and different antibiotics because there are less information presented at once and less prone to being overwhelmed by all the information(plot 1 and 2).

 #### Guiding Question 2